 One element of the site investigations conducted at Olkiluoto is the excavation of the underground rock characterisation facility (ONKALO) that extends approximately to the depth of 450 meters.

 ONKALO has aided in collecting the data needed for the application for the construction licence that was submitted in 2012.
+Construction licence for final disposal facility of spent nuclear fuel was granted in November 2015.

 The bedrock is studied with methods from